You can find links here about how to care safely for people in the community who are especially in need now.

 The latest government advice can be found here.
 Churches may remain open to offer this kind of provision and should follow any updates to government advice

 Groundswell have produced Coronavirus advice and planning for people experiencing homelessness.

 Housing Justice co-ordinate and support many of the church run night shelter circuits.
-Their guidance and information was updated 25/3/20.

 Just Finance Foundation – Financial help hub, answering the most common questions and worries about what Coronavirus might mean financially for you, and where to get help.